mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 # Chapter 3 Python

-Often, the most incredible childs of hackers are created right after Christmas.
+Often, the most incredible brainchilds of hackers are created right after Christmas.
 In December 1989, Guido Van Rossum, a computer scientist from the Netherlands, now in his mid-thirties, struggled due to the limitations of diverse programming languages.
 He decided to create a new language as his Christmas project.

 The rules to keep were simple.
 First, it should be easy to read.
 Neat indents made by blanks replaced braces that would bind the codes.
 Second, the user should be allowed to create a module package as he wishes and apply it to another program.
 The language continued to develop on this basis,  first through easy_install and finally providing package index through pip which eventually affected numerous other languages.
 Third, it needed a peculiar and mystic name.
 The language was named after Monty Python, a prominent comedy group in England in the 70s.